Leigh Lawson: Personal life

 In 1976, Lawson and his first wife, Mondy, were divorced.
-He met the actress Hayley Mills in 1975, when they performed in London's West End in A Touch of Spring; the following year, they had a son, Jason.
-Lawson also served as a stepfather to Crispian Mills, Mills's son with director Roy Boulting.
+He met the actress Hayley Mills in 1975, when they performed in London's West End in A Touch of Spring; the following year, they had a son.
+Lawson was stepfather to Crispian Mills, Mills's son with director Roy Boulting.
 During that time, he appeared with Mills's father, John Mills, in the film The Devil's Advocate (1977).
 Lawson and Mills ended their relationship in the mid-1980s.

 Lawson met the model Twiggy in 1984.
 In 1988, they both worked in the film Madame Sousatzka and were married on 23 September that year, in Tony Walton's back yard in Sag Harbor, Long Island.
 The couple reside in West London and also own a home in Southwold, Suffolk.

 He adopted Twiggy's daughter, Carly, who took his surname.
-Lawson has played a large part in the lives of his children and of his nephew, Saul Dismont, who is the son of Lawson's sister and Bermuda politician Russell Dismont.